 You can choose to get new keys cut at any shop that offers the service, but there are a few things to look out for.
 One is MLA approval for a locksmith or shop.
 The MLA – Master Locksmith Association – approves locksmiths that meet their standards for professional service and standards.
 Displaying MLA approval also means the organisation has run a criminal background check on whoever is handling your locks.

 You can also look for a shop that offers a guarantee on any keys they cut.
-Key cutting chain Timpson guarantees every key that they cut, for example, and will make a free replacement for any that have problems.
+Key cutting chain Timpson guarantees every key they produce, and will make a free replacement for any that have problems.

 Â